Nick Maton Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Diamondbacks pitchers combine to allow 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Nelson (2-3) gets the starting nod for the Diamondbacks in his 13th start of the season.
-He has a 5.40 ERA in 61 2/3 innings pitched, with 37 strikeouts.
+- Gallen (7-2) takes the mound for the Diamondbacks in his 14th start of the season.
+He has a 2.75 ERA in 78 2/3 innings pitched, with 88 strikeouts.

-- His last appearance was on Sunday against the Atlanta Braves, when the right-hander tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.